-Prerequisites: BUS100 or BUS220 and EXE120 or another college-level computer course practical experience through designing and creating display windows throughout the campus.
+Prerequisites: BUS100 or BUS220 and CIS103 or another college-level computer course

+BUS350 Visual Merchandising 3 Credits This course explores design principles of visual merchandising and store layout.
+Students gain practical experience through designing and creating display windows throughout the campus.
 A design and color portfolio and a store layout project are integral parts of the course.